skye-harris/llm_intents/README.md

-# LLM Intents (Custom Integration for Home Assistant)
+# Tools for Assist (Custom Integration for Home Assistant)

-Additional tool intents for LLM-backed Assist for Home Assistant
+Additional tools for LLM-backed Assist for Home Assistant

 Supported search sources:

-* **Brave Search**
+* **Brave Web Search**
 * **Google Places**
 * **Wikipedia**

-Each intent is optional and configurable via YAML.
-Some require API keys, but are usable on free tiers.
+Each tool is optional and configurable via the integrations UI.
+Some tools require API keys, but are usable on free tiers.

-TODOs:
-- [ ] Add UI capabilities for configuration
-- [ ] Implement proper error handling
-- [ ] Code optimization/cleanup
+A caching layer is utilised in order to reduce both API usage and latency on repeated requests for the same information within a 12-hour period.

 ---